The River Plym Project

 Through history, and despite more recent regulation, human activities have left a lasting impact on the river's health and its wonderful watery wildlife.
 For example, pollution has reduced water quality, and changes to the natural flow of the river has affected wildlife and the habitats it depends on for survival.

-There is hope.
+However, there is hope.
 The River Tamar, sister to the River Plym, has seen multiple projects and programmes to restore the river's health, and has received many special designations and flagship status.

 People with nets surveying river biodiversity

-How can communities get involved?
+How were communities involved?

-We want to investigate:
+We wanted to investigate:

-• who is leading the way in the UK and Worldwide on river rights and how can we learn from them,
+• who is leading the way in the UK and Worldwide on river rights and how can we learn from them

 • where does water have the right to flow?